Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars

-\item \textbf{Best practices for reporting important details} \begin{enumerate} \item \textit{Did you report how you tuned hyperparameters, and what time and resources this required?} [N/A]~We have not tuned any hyperparameter. \item \textit{Did you report the time for the entire end-to-end \acrshort{nas} method (rather than, e.g., only for the search phase?} [Yes]~We report search times in \appendixref{sub:search_results}.
-Since the training protocols are exactly the same for the search and final evaluation (except for CIFAR-10), there are no additional costs for final evaluation. \item \textit{Did you report all the details of your experimental setup?} [Yes]~We report all experimental details in \secref{sec:experiments} and \appendixref{sub:dataset_details}. \end{enumerate} \end{enumerate}
+\item \textbf{Best practices for reporting important details} \begin{enumerate} \item \textit{Did you report how you tuned hyperparameters, and what time and resources this required?} [N/A]~We have not tuned any hyperparameter. \item \textit{Did you report the time for the entire end-to-end \acrshort{nas} method (rather than, e.g., only for the search phase?} [Yes]~We report search times in \cref{sub:search_results,sub:act_analyses,sub:darts_results,sub:found_nlp}.
+For the hierarchical NAS-Bench-201 experiments, the training protocols are exactly the same for the search and final evaluation (except for CIFAR-10), and, thus, there are no additional costs for final evaluation.
+For the activation function search experiment, we used the same training protocol for training and evaluation.
+For the DARTS experiment, we re-trained the discretized architecture on CIFAR-10/ImageNet which required ca. 1.5/5 GPU days on a single/eight NVIDIA RTX 2080 Ti GPU(s).
+For the nanoGPT experiment, we report the final error on the given validation set.
+For the sentiment analysis experiment, we used the same training and evaluation protocol. \item \textit{Did you report all the details of your experimental setup?} [Yes]~We report all experimental details in \cref{sec:experiments}, \cref{sub:training_details,sub:act_train_details,sub:darts_impl,sub:darts_training,sub:transformer_details}. \end{enumerate} \end{enumerate}